 - Meet our farm animals – chickens, goats, sheep, and pigs

 - Crack corn the old-fashioned way and feed our chickens

 - Explore acres of fields, forests, and wildlife

 - Hike an easy trail to the old family cemetery

 - Shop for New Hampshire made products in our Country Store!

-- Join us for special events like Dairy Day, Harvest Day, Stories on the Farm, the Great New Hampshire Pie Festival, and much more!
+- Join us for special events like Dairy Day, the Great New Hampshire Pie Festival, and much more!
 Click on the Events button for a schedule.